STEPHANIE TRUDEAU RETURNS NOVEMBER 2, 9 & 16 TO

 REVIEWERS ARE INVITED.

-NEW YORK, JUNE 6 -- Actor/cabaret singer Stephanie Trudeau will perform a return engagement of her docu-cabaret, "Chavela: Think Of Me," at Pangea Supper Club, 178 Second Ave.
-(East Village), June 26 at 7:30 PM.
-She had debuted the piece there on May 15 and has been invited back in response to the appreciation of her audience and an enthusatic review.
+NEW YORK, July 24-- Actor/cabaret singer Stephanie Trudeau will perform a return engagement of her docu-cabaret, "Chavela: Think Of Me," at Pangea Supper Club, 178 Second Ave.
+(East Village), November 2, 9 and 16, 2017 at 7:30 PM.
+She introduced the show there last Spring and has been invited back in response to the appreciation of her audience and an enthusatic review.
 The piece, written and performed by Ms. Trudeau, is more than just a musical cabaret based on the songs of legendary Mexican singer Chavela Vargas.
 It is also a documentary theater project that traces the famed ranchera singer's artistic evolution and the key relationships of her life, including those with her musical mentor, Jose Alfredo Jimenez (the world's greatest composer of ranchera songs), the painters Diego Rivera and Frida Kahlo, the great Cuban courtesan Macorina, and the producers, notably Pedro Almodovar, who enabled her comeback at age 74 after a 15 year battle with alcoholism.
 Trudeau is accompanied by her arranger, David Lahm on piano and by Ben Lapidus on guitar and percussion.

 Reviewing the debut performance, Paul Berss (New York Theatre Wire) praised the evening writing, "What a delightful presentation by singer Stephanie Trudeau - a pleasure from start to finish....Pangea obviously knows a good thing when they see it!"